 Melanie Woodward, founder of the Event Planning Blueprint business, has written that “successful event planners are personable, engaging, good conversationalists, and excellent listeners.
 Event planning is a social profession in that the result – the event itself – will include a group of people, large or small.
 Understanding people and enjoying talking to them is part of the job.”

-Even before Covid, event management was seriously hard work.
+Event management is seriously hard work.
 The demands of picking the right venue, energising attendees via social media, selecting the right technology and networking with attendees during the event itself would test even the most energetic of people.
 Little wonder that in 2017, U.S. recruitment site CareerCast named ‘event coordinator’ as the fifth most stressful job in the world.

 Only with a genuine love for bringing people together, and adding value to their lives, can we juggle this plethora of challenges to create something truly unique.
 In surveys carried out by EventMB, 39% of event professionals agree that ‘engaging attendees’ is fundamental to the success of any live event.